• Skip to content

 • Disability

-If baby doesn’t wake up from your touch – act fast and keep calm.
+If your baby doesn’t wake up from your touch and voice – act fast and keep calm.
 Emergency!

 Call 000 for an ambulance.
 The 000 operator will tell you what to do.
 The operator will stay on the line.

-Start checks on baby while waiting for ambulance.
-Look in baby’s mouth and remove any blockage.
+Start checks on your baby while waiting for the ambulance.
+Look in your baby’s mouth and remove any blockage that you can see.

-Stay with baby until medical help arrives.
+Stay with your baby until medical help arrives.
 Stay calm.

-If baby is not breathing, place baby on a hard surface on their back, face up.
-Put two fingertips between baby’s nipples.
+Place your baby on a firm surface on their back, face up.
+Put 2 fingertips in the centre of your baby’s chest, between their nipples.
 Give 30 firm chest pushes.
-Do two pushes per second.
+Do 2 pushes per second.

 Fill your cheeks with air.
-Put your lips around baby’s mouth and nose.
-Do a gentle and steady air puff for one second.
+Put your lips around your baby’s mouth and nose.
+Do a gentle and steady air puff for one second until your baby’s chest rises.
 Do this again.

-If baby is still not breathing, keep doing 30 firm chest pushes and 2 gentle air puffs until baby starts breathing or medical help arrives.
-Keep checking to see if baby is breathing.
+Keep doing 30 firm chest pushes and 2 gentle air puffs until your baby starts breathing or medical help arrives.
+Keep checking to see if your baby is breathing.

 Download printable version